AMATEUR RADIO EMERGENCY SERVICE®

 The mission of the Montgomery County Amateur Radio Emergency Service®, Inc. is to provide reliable and alternate communications to our served agencies in times of emergency, disaster, or national crisis.
 This is accomplished through the training of ARES® volunteers in communication procedures, national operational procedures as required by FEMA (ICS, NIMS) and the development of the technical skills necessary to complete their communication missions under a variety of situations including adverse communication conditions.

-Our General Membership meetings are held on the last Tuesday of February, April, June, August and October at 7:00 PM at the Dayton Red Cross Building located at 370 W. First Street in downtown Dayton.
+ARES Community meetings are held on the last Tuesday of February, April, June, August and October at 7:00 PM at the Dayton Red Cross Building located at 370 W. First Street in downtown Dayton.
 All amateur radio operators are welcome.

-We own and maintain two repeaters that are open to all amateur radio operators.
+We own and/or maintain three repeaters that are open to all amateur radio operators.
 These repeaters are used to conduct weekly training and traffic handling nets.
 They are also used to support communications for public service events and for Dayton Skywarn when storm spotters have been activated by the National Weather Service.
 A double-beep courtesy tone indicates that a Skywarn Net is in progress and all other radio traffic should be moved to another frequency.
 Please see our Net Information page for more details.